The Olympic Games is set to take place in Tokyo, Japan in July as it stands.

-Despite Kalle Sauerland stating Ogogo was recovering well, the Briton was registered blind in 2017 and would never return to the ring after being registered as blind.
+Despite Kalle Sauerland stating Ogogo was recovering well, the Briton was registered blind in 2017 and would never return to the ring.
 Ogogo has featured on BBC’s Strictly Come Dancing and is now embarking a new career as a developing wrestler for All Elite Wrestling [AEW].

 Josh Taylor: Round of 16 (lightweight)